bredamatt/cardano-notes/revealjs/Frank/BlockchainStructure.md

 randomness in the slot leader selection algorithm.
 Randomness was added to the protocol via the `entropy parameter`, with the value being calculated by events not known in advance.

-Ouroboros selects a slot leader via randomly selecting stakeholders to form a committee in regular intervals called epochs.
-The committee then randomly selects a public leader schedule for the next epoch, which determines which stake pool is eligible to propose which slot within the epoch.
+Ouroboros selects a slot leader via randomly selecting stakeholders (weighted by stake) to form a committee in regular intervals called epochs.
+The committee forms a public leader schedule for the next epoch, which determines which stake pool is eligible to propose a block for which slot within the epoch.
+Slot leaders produce blocks along with a cryptographic proof, which is then verified by other network participants before being diffused to others to perform protocol synchronisation.

 #### Byzantine Fault Tolerance
 The second implementation enabled deterministic consensus through synchronous communication.